Head shaking is not as common in cats as it is with dogs and when it does occur it almost always relates to a problem with the ears.

 Grass seeds or other material trapped in your cat’s ear can result in an uncomfortable feeling leading to head shaking in an attempt to dislodge the offending item.

-If you suspect your cat has a foreign object lodged in his ear, please take him to a veterinarian, poking around in the ears can result in permanent hearing loss.
-Removal of the object with forceps if it is within reach and/or rinsing out the ear (irrigation) with a saline solution are both effective in removing foreign objects.
-Antibiotic ointment will then be applied to the affected area.
+Removal of the object with forceps if it is within reach and/or rinse out the ear (irrigation) with a saline solution Antibiotic ointment will then be applied to the affected area.

 There are four types of allergies to affect cats, contact, inhalant, food and insect (especially fleas), most cat allergies manifest as intense itching, especially around the head and neck.